-If the selected security mechanism is TLS, the SEPPs shall forward the NF service-related signalling over N32-f using the existing TLS connection as specified in clause 13.1.
+If the selected security mechanism is TLS, the SEPPs shall behave as specified in clause 13.1.2, tear down the N32-c connection and forward the NF service related signalling over N32-f using a TLS connection.

 If the selected security mechanism is a mechanism other than the ones specified in Table 13.5-1, the two SEPPs shall terminate the N32-c TLS connection.